mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

   nav: main
 ---

 I've heard dozens of stories of software founders paying the price for shipping too late.
-They spend months or years developing a product in a vacuum only to see it crumble miserably the first time a real user touches it.
+They spend months or years developing a product in a vacuum only to watch it crumble miserably the first time a real customer touches it.

 The [Indie Hackers podcast](https://www.indiehackers.com/podcast) features many such stories.
 The show's stated mission is to learn from the mistakes of small startup founders, but host Courtland Allen frequently expresses existential angst about whether this is even possible: